-A Fire Chief’s Guide to Preparing for a Line-of-Duty Death
+A Fire Service Guide to Preparing for a Line-of-Duty Death

 A fire department does not know when it will have a line-of-duty death or serious injury.
 Does it have a plan in place?
 Are personnel records current?
 Does the department know how to make timely and proper notification to the survivors?
 Fire chiefs and survivors tell us that most fire departments are not prepared for a line-of-duty death.
-Taking Care of Our Own ® provides senior fire officers specific information and valuable insights.
+Taking Care of Our Own® provides fire department personnel specific information and valuable insights.

 Download Class Materials